Homoeopathic agriculture pioneers

 He addressed the issues around him - Pakistan is primarily an agricutural country.
 The major crops are wheat and cotton.
 Over the years he has worked through the Pakistani regulatory process and had his formulations tested in field trials by NIAB, the Plant Protection Research Institute, and the Cotton Research Institute in trials with controls and the usual chemical preparations.
 His results are really very impressive and it is no surprise that the authorities gave the green light for his formulations to be made available on the market.
 Of course you can find those results in Considera's materia medica for his preparations Ventage, Black Warrant and Rigorous.

-You can read articles about Dr Waris' work from 2002 and in 2010.
 Further information can be found on the WS Pharmacy website

 It grieves me to report that Dr Waris died in October 2014.
 Dr Waris was unfailingly kind and helpful to me, despite the many calls upon his time.
 He had two clinics in Lahore, his pharmacy, his newspaper and periodical commitments, his work with children with special needs, and the demands from those for whom his lineage inspired devotion.
 His work with plants was just one of the many inspirations he bought to fruition in the world.
 I will miss his occasional journeys to the UK where he would look after his 'little brother' with unfailing tact and humour.
 Travel well Dr Waris.
 I will imagine you carrying on your weighty debates with Kaviraj in a heaven so much more comprehensive than our earthly labels might divide.